OfflineIMAP/offlineimap.github.io/_doc/installation.md

 {: #single-user}
 #### Single-user installation

-Download the git repository as described above.
+Download the sources as described above.
 Instead of installing the program as root, you type `./offlineimap.py`; there is no installation step necessary.

 > That's it.
 Have fun without OfflineIMAP!